 The design shall be cleanliness oriented.

-1 A way to implement a cleanliness oriented design is given in Annex F.
+1 A way to implement a cleanliness-oriented design is given in Annex F.

 2 Such design can contribute to achieve the contamination levels defined by the CRS on ground as well during the launch and mission.